 Why You Should Hire a Truck Accident Lawyer

 Even though most truck accident cases will settle outside of court, that doesn’t mean you shouldn’t hire a lawyer.
 Remember, the law only entitles you with the right to sue or file a claim.
 It doesn’t guarantee that you’ll get a fair settlement.
 Mainly due to comparative fault laws, it’s essential that you prove your case thoroughly to get appropriately compensated for your damages.

 Hiring one of our truck accident lawyers to assist you isn’t risky.
 When you reach out, there is zero obligation, and we never charge anything upfront for our services.
 We only get paid through a portion of the settlement we win for you.
 If we can’t win you a settlement, you pay us nothing in return.

 Talk to a Truck Accident Lawyer in Georgia for Free Today

 If you have questions about who to sue or where to pursue legal action in your truck accident case, call John Foy & Associates today.
 We can look at the details of your case and help you come up with a plan of action for the compensation you deserve.
-We’ll start with a FREE consultation and case evaluation.
+Call us or contact us online today to schedule your free consultation.